I offer remote sessions

 My Approach

-In our sessions, the focus is on what feels most helpful for you right now - whether that’s understanding patterns from the past, making sense of current challenges, or finding practical ways forward in day-to-day life.
-I use an integrative approach, drawing on psychodynamic therapy, ACT, CBT, mindfulness and solution-focused ideas, so we can shape the work to fit you rather than the other way round.
+In our sessions, the focus is on what feels most helpful for you right now.
+That might be understanding patterns from the past, making sense of current challenges, or finding practical ways forward.
+I use an integrative approach, drawing on psychodynamic therapy, ACT, CBT, mindfulness, and solution-focused ideas.
+We shape the work to fit you, not the other way around.

-For many people, a harsh inner critic plays a big part - that familiar voice that questions your worth, points out your mistakes or tells you you’re not “good enough”.
-Together, we’ll learn to notice this voice, explore where it may have come from, and develop kinder, more balanced ways of relating to yourself.
-This can be an important step towards greater self-compassion and confidence.
+For many people, a critical inner voice plays a significant role.
+That familiar voice that questions your worth, points out your mistakes, or quietly tells you that you’re not good enough.
+Together, we’ll learn to notice that voice, explore where it may have come from, and develop kinder, more honest ways of relating to yourself.
+This is often central to building real confidence and self-compassion.

-Depending on what brings you to counselling, we might look at things like self-esteem, attachment, cultural identity, trauma, or life transitions.
-I work with clients from many different backgrounds and aim to offer a space where you can explore things openly, at your own pace and without pressure to be any particular way.
+Depending on what brings you to counselling, we might explore self-esteem, attachment, cultural identity, trauma, or life transitions.
+I work with clients from many different backgrounds and aim to offer a space that feels open, unpressured, and genuinely useful.

-My style is warm, down-to-earth and non-judgemental.
-Therapy also needs to feel useful, so alongside reflection I will often offer ideas and tools you can try between sessions - for example around boundaries, self-care or communication.
-You set the agenda, and together we’ll work towards the changes that matter most to you, building on your strengths and resources.
+My style is warm, down-to-earth, and non-judgemental.
+Therapy also needs to feel practical, so alongside reflection, I’ll often offer tools and ideas you can try between sessions.
+You set the agenda.
+Together, we’ll work towards the changes that matter most to you.
+All sessions are confidential.

 Benefits of Remote Counselling

-Remote counselling isn’t right for everyone, but for many people it’s a practical, supportive way to access therapy.
+Remote counselling isn’t right for everyone, but for many people it’s a practical, flexible way to access support.
 If you’re unsure, we can talk together about what might work best for you.

 Fees & Contact

-I offer a free 20-minute session so we can see if we’re a good fit.
+I offer a free 20-minute initial session so we can talk about what’s brought you here and see if working together feels right.

 Concessions are available on request

-I usually recommend starting with six weekly sessions, after which we’ll review together and decide what feels right for you.
+I usually recommend starting with six weekly sessions.
+After that, we’ll review together and decide what feels right for you.

 URGENT HELP